odinuv/web/en/apv/walkthrough/css/index.md

 descendants, unless these elements are told different.
 In case of conflict (you can set different values of same attribute for an element), the right CSS definition is selected by *cascading* of styles.
 In short the cascading means that more specific selectors and definitions which are defined last are used in case of uncertainty.
-You can observe these conflicts using CSS inspector in [developer tools](todo) (F12) of your browser:
+You can observe these conflicts using DOM inspector in [developer tools](/en/apv/course/not-a-student/#web-browser) (F12) of your browser:

 ![Screenshot -- Cascading](/en/apv/walkthrough/css/cascading.png)